MaterializeInc/materialize/doc/developer/platform/formalism.md

 `GlobalIds` and capabilities, Materialize maintains a *source* mapping.
 SQL indices are maintained by the compute layer.

-Finally: Materialize's adapter supports SQL transactions, but there are significant constraints on how these transactions can mix reads and writes.
+Finally: Materialize's adapter supports SQL transactions.

 # In depth